CiscoDevNet/cml-community/scripts/migration-tool/README.md

 ## Caveats

 This script is distributed as-is without formal support.
 While it has been tested to work, it cannot anticipate all conditions of the source and target CML servers and may not properly copy all data in all cases.
 Prior to running the script, you should have a backup of the source CML server (and/or VMware snapshot) just in case something goes wrong.
 You should also wait to delete the source server after migration until you have thoroughly tested the target and confirm all functionality is properly working.

+If you have renamed the *sysadmin* user, you must pass the `--user` parameter to the migration command when doing online migration/copying.
+For example: `--user cmladmin`.